ArmastusChen/Learning-Continuous-Implicit-Representation-for-Near-Periodic-Patterns/README.md

 * externel_lib: externel library to support our code.
 * loaders：dataloader
 * models:  helper functions for model
 * options: arguments for training.
+* NPP_proposal: implementation for top-K periodicity proposal.
 * NPP_completion: implementation for completion task.
 * NPP_segmentation: implementation for segmentation task.
-* NPP_proposal: implementation for top-K periodicity proposal.
+* NPP_remapping: implementation for remapping task.

-### NPP Completion
+## NPP Completion

 Run all examples in the "data/completion/input" using the following command.